axa-ch/pod-baugarantie/README.md

 **Redux** is a small library with a simple, limited API designed to be a predictable container for application state.
 It operates in a similar fashion to a [reducing function](https://en.wikipedia.org/wiki/Fold_(higher-order_function)), a functional programming concept.

 The application is split into different, self contained components (can also be called systems or shortly [SCS](https://en.wikipedia.org/wiki/Self-contained_system_(software))).
-These components contain everything they need: CSS, HTML, JavaScript, [Redux actions](https://redux.js.org/basics/actions) and [Redux reducers](https://redux.js.org/basics/reducers).
+These components contain everything they need: CSS, HTML, JavaScript, [Redux actions](https://redux.js.org/basics/actions) and [Redux reducers](https://redux.js.org/basics/reducers). __Per 25.08.2019 CSS is not put yet into each component.
+Will be fixed soon__

 Every component [connects](https://react-redux.js.org/api/connect) to its dedicated store, but can access, and therefore subscribe, to other parts of the store, populated from other components.